HyperRHO S / D Mini-Dose Side Effects

 Generic Name: rho (d) immune globulin

-Note: This document contains side effect information about rho (d) immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name HyperRHO S / D Mini-Dose.
+Note: This page contains information about the side effects of rho (d) immune globulin.
+Some of the dosage forms included on this document may not apply to the brand name HyperRHO S / D Mini-Dose.

 For the Consumer